Longest Lasting Razor Blades

 longer Lasting Blades - Electrical Razor blades

-Every brand has a manufacturer’s recommendation for when you should change the blades when it comes to Electrical Razors.
+Every brand has a manufacturer’s recommendation for when to change the blades on Electrical Razors.

-For example, Braun, one of the top brands in electric razors, recommends that their razor heads be changed every 18 months.
+For example, Braun, one of the top brands in electric razors, recommends changing razor heads every 18 months.

-Electrical Razors are expensive yet highly efficient and handy to use without shaving cream or water, if you prefer.
-Replacing the blades is just as costly, although the blades need replacing MUCH less than any other razor type.
+Electrical Razors are expensive, highly efficient, and handy without shaving cream or water.
+Replacing the blades is just as costly, although they need replacing much less than any other type.

 Reviews on Durable Long Lasting Razor Blades